jfemiani/CSE488-Project-Cell-Tracking/README.md

 ## Next Steps for Students

-1. Fork the repo (keep private) and invite Heather Shelton, Femian John Charles, and Siddhant Nene.
+1. Fork the repo (keep private) and invite John Femiani, Heather Merhout, and Siddhant Karki.
 2. Use issues/projects to plan segmentation/tracking experiments.
 3. Extend `scripts/` and `src/cell_tracking/` with custom methods (CNNs, trackers, etc.).
 For deep baselines, start with lightweight U-Nets from `segmentation_models_pytorch` (e.g., MobileNet or EfficientNet encoders) to keep training feasible.
 4. Publish qualitative results and videos via GitHub Pages (or similar) linked from your README.